There are at least 250 species of rhododendrons found mostly in the acidic soils of western and eastern North America.

 Cattle, sheep, goats, horses, humans

 All parts of the plant including the nectar contain grayanotoxins.
+Grayanotoxins can also be found in honey using nectar collected from rhododendrons.
 Most poisoning occurs in the winter months because the leaves are generally evergreen and are attractive to animals when other forages are scarce.
 Animals eating approximately 0.2 percent of their body weight of leaves are likely to develop signs of poisoning.
+Grayanotoxins can bind and alter the function of voltage-gated sodium channels.

 Generally large shrubs or open trees growing to heights of 30 feet or more.
 The leaves are alternate, simple, leathery, lanceolate, and often evergreen.
 The flowers are produced in large, showy, terminal clusters, ranging in color from white to purple, to red.
 The fruits are elongated capsules that split into five sections to release small, scalelike seeds.